 Spaciousness was a priority for the development team, from the way the Auris Touring Sports makes clever use of the physical space it inhabits on the road, to the way thoughtful design is used to enhance the feeling of space inside.

-Our object lesson in illustrating these qualities is an Auris Touring Sports model in mid-range Icon specification with the powerful yet thrifty 1.6-litre Valvematic engine and efficient Multidrive S continuously variable transmission.
+Our lesson in illustrating Auris Touring Sports dimensions is an example in mid-range Icon specification with the powerful yet thrifty 1.6-litre Valvematic engine and efficient Multidrive S continuously variable transmission.
 The setting is an appropriately spacious headland on the Kent coastline.

 Designed for European customers and built exclusively in Britain, the Auris Touring Sports is in tune with the requirements of British buyers.